 - If the officer had probable cause to initiate the arrest

-- Evaluate how the chemical test was administered
+- Evaluate how the chemical test got administered.

-- Look for potential alternative explanations for a high BAC, such as health condition or a rising BAC
+- Look for potential alternative explanations for a high BAC, such as health conditions or a rising BAC.

 Any of these factors can substantially impact the prosecution’s ability to secure a conviction.
 Your lawyer will use this information to get you a better charge, making the plea bargain work in your favor.